BrewWare/.github/profile/README.md

 # 🛠️ BrewWare

 Welcome to the **BrewWare** GitHub!
-We're a collective of passionate developers dedicated to creating innovative, custom software solutions for personal projects, niche applications, and experimental tech.
+We're a collective of passionate developers dedicated to creating innovative, custom software solutions for homebrew projects, ease of development, and a community focused mindset.
 Our mission is to empower the community with tools that push boundaries and inspire creativity.

 ## 🚀 What We Do
 - **BrewHub:** An open-source app store for discovering and sharing homebrew applications.